 Read on for the New Commerce Experience details...

 The biggest impact to customers that you need to be aware of, is Microsoft enforcing the clause in their agreements to bring the 12-month commitment in.
-If you need to retrieve an up-to-date copy of the Microsoft Customer Agreement, head to this page and pick New Zealand.
+If you need to retrieve an up-to-date copy of the Microsoft Customer Agreement that your business agrees to, head to this page and pick New Zealand.

 Microsoft are removing the ability under CSP to - without cost - cancel or suspend your subscriptions.
 This is to align with the existing models such as direct with Microsoft on a credit card or an Enterprise Agreement.
 Microsoft are also adding month-to-month subscriptions, however, these will come with a 20% premium to the 1yr committed SKUs.

-This change is especially important to consider if you use our self-service portal - all users setup with this ability will receive an email from us referring to this blog.
+This change is especially important to consider if you use our self-service portal - users setup with this ability will receive an email from us referring to this blog once using NCE.